-How to Rebuild a Toilet Tank
+How to Replace a Shower Door

 Once demolition of the old tile is complete, install a cement backer board in the shower area (Image 1).